pr0thean/PlandayCypress/README.md

 To run cypress test run command:
 ./node_modules/.bin/cypress open

-from the the window choose browser and proper test to run
+From the opened window choose browser and proper test to run

 Structure of the files in main cypress/ folder: fixtures/ -> here are located user accounts